Kapuskasing: Economy

 The former Spruce Falls, now GreenFirst Forest Products, had purchased the site from Rayonier Advanced Materials (RYAM) in 2021.
 The pulp and paper mill is the town's major employer, soon to be replaced by the Ontario Power Generation's Smoky Falls Dam reconstruction site.
 A former employer was also the Agrium phosphate mine which shut down in 2013.
 General Motors Canada operates the GM Cold Weather Development Centre in Kapuskasing.
 Agriculture and Agri-Food Canada operated an agricultural experiment station, or Experimental Farm, close to the town; the Experimental Farm closed in 2014.

+In late September 2025 the Paper Mill announced that it would shutdown after a deal with the Ontario Government fell through.
+The day after the shutdown became official,a rally was held in front of Mill.
+Many individuals and groups, school classes, union workers and local figures such as mayors of localities (notably the mayor of Cochrane) and the local MPP Guy Bourgouin).
+During his speech Bourgouin blamed the Ford government for the shutdown.